 What is an example of foreign investment?

-Foreign direct investment allows investors to take advantage of business sectors that may be different from what is offered by their domestic market, allowing for unique investment opportunities.
+Foreign investment allows investors to take advantage of business sectors that may be different from what is offered by their domestic market, allowing for unique investment opportunities.
 The chance to invest in business offerings in a foreign country can help you diversify your portfolio and can also open the door to future international business investment opportunities.
 Bahrain has the most diverse economy in the Gulf; in fact, more than 80% of its GDP was generated from non-oil sectors in 2018, and that percentage continues to increase.

 Investment in foreign countries and markets can allow for greater future business opportunities for growth, trade, and profit in different business sectors, as well as improved access to neighboring international businesses.
 Bahrain offers both due to its business-friendly laws and policies, physical proximity to other Middle Eastern countries and inclusion in the Gulf Cooperation Council (GCC).

 The EDB focuses on several economic sectors which encourage businesses to capitalise on Bahrain’s competitive advantages.
-These represent just a small selection of opportunities available to international investors, businesses and entrepreneurs looking to enter the market in Bahrain, and we encourage you to contact us for a personalised discussion.
+These represent just a small selection of opportunities available to international investors, businesses and entrepreneurs looking to enter the market in Bahrain, and we encourage you to contact us for a personalised discussion on foreign investment.